 unGlue is not a “parental control” service, because it focuses on giving the kids more choice.
 Parents decide how much time kids get per day, and then kids get to decide how to use it.
 You can also configure time limits on using entertainment apps like Snapchat, Facebook, Twitter, Instagram, YouTube and others.
 Unused time goes into a “Time Bank” so they can build up hours by staying offline.
 In the unGlue Kids application, children can also request to earn more time by completing chores, at the parents’ discretion.

-ScreenTime Labs make it simple to set time limits for each of your children’s devices using your phone or any device with a browser.
+ScreenTime Labs makes it simple to set time limits for each of your children’s devices using your phone or any device with a browser.